Why Should You Avoid Probate? Minimize Court Costs, Delays, and Expenses

 Judge and lawyer discussing case at probate court

-If you haven’t designated beneficiaries or set up pay-on-death or transfer-on-death instructions for your accounts or property you own in your name only, your family may have to go through the probate process in order to claim their inheritance when you pass away.
+If you haven’t designated beneficiaries or set up pay-on-death or transfer-on-death instructions for your accounts or property you own in your name only, your family may have to go through the probate process to claim their inheritance when you pass away.

 Writing a Last Will and Testament is an excellent start to developing a comprehensive estate plan.
 However, it does not help your heirs avoid probate.
 They will still have to go through the court process before your wishes are recognized as legal instructions.